He looked at me with complete seriousness and said, "When I grow up, I want to be a unicorn hunter."

 I do have a low pulse.
 Average is considered 60-90 beats a minute while at rest.
 My heart rate is 58-59.

-At night, when according to my wife I am snoring more like a banshee than a baby, my pulse is 35.
+At night, when according to my wife I am snoring more like a banshee, my heart rate is 35.

 I happened to be playing hockey while wearing the heart monitor and my pulse climbed to 180.